Guide to Ramadan, the Sultan of Months & Shawwal

 Make Intention to fast the full month.

-Nightly 20 rakaat Solatul Tarawih & 3 rakaat Witr Begins.
+Nightly 20 rakaat Solatul Tarawih & 3 rakaat Witr begin.
 (Read the Daily Virtues & Rewards by Hajja Amina Adilق here)

 In the first rakaat of your first Tarawih, recite Surah Al-‘Alaq (Iqra’ bismi rab bikal lazee khalaq), as it was the first Verse revealed.